Learning Contextually-Adaptive Rewards via Calibrated Features: Introduction

 \section{Introduction}

 Imagine a robot helping you in the kitchen.
 When the stove is off, the robot can pass freely above it to reach the counter.
-When the stove starts heating up, the robot may keep some distance to prevent its end effector from being damaged by the rising heat.
-When the stove is on high, the robot must stay an even greater distance.
-This simple scenario highlights a fundamental challenge for robot learning: contexts change, demanding different robot behaviors even when completing the same task.

-Traditional approaches to reward learning would treat these as separate tasks with distinct reward functions, even though they stem from the same underlying preference for safety.
-We argue this fails to capture a key observation: what often changes across contexts is not the human's preference (e.g., valuing safety over efficiency), but the relative importance -- or \textit{saliency} -- of reward features.
-In our example, the stove's temperature doesn't alter the human's desire for safety, but rather modulates how much the robot's stove distance \textit{matters} in achieving that safety.
-Moreover, these contextual effects on feature saliency are independent of the specific task preference: whether a human generally prioritizes efficiency or safety, a cold stove renders the robot's stove distance largely irrelevant.
-This aligns with hypotheses from cognitive science: humans are thought to construct value hierarchically, integrating features whose importance shifts with context~\cite{o2021hierarchical}.
-Even when high-level preferences remain stable, contextual changes can reshape feature saliency — a relationship we propose to explicitly model.
+As the stove heats up, the robot should keep its end effector at a safe distance from the heat, and when the stove is on high, that distance should be even greater.
+This simple example highlights a core challenge for robot learning: \textit{contexts change, demanding different robot behaviors.} Traditional reward learning frameworks would treat these scenarios as separate tasks with distinct rewards, even though they stem from the same underlying preference for safety.
+We argue that what actually changes across contexts is not the preference itself (e.g., safety over efficiency), but the relative importance--or \textit{saliency}--of reward features.
+In our example, the stove's temperature doesn't alter the human's desire for safety, but rather modulates how much the robot's stove distance \textit{matters} in achieving it.
+Critically, these contextual effects on feature saliency are often consistent across rewards and independent of specific preferences: whether a user prioritizes efficiency or safety, a cold stove renders stove distance irrelevant.
+This view aligns with cognitive science theories of hierarchical value construction~\cite{o2021hierarchical}, and motivates the need for reusable representations that capture contextual effects on feature saliency, independent of task-specific rewards.
+Such representations would enable efficient learning of rewards that adapt across contexts.